Entropy production of active particles in underdamped regime: Conclusion

 \section{Conclusion}

 In this work we calculate the entropy production rate in the underdamped regime for all canonical models of active particles in all dimensions and for different confinements.
-To calculate $\Pi$, we explore the link between the entropy production rate and the dissipation of heat, from which we obtain the expression in Eq. (\ref{eq:w-0}), from which alternative formulations are obtained in Eq. (\ref{eq:pi_all}) by analyzing the Kramers equation.
-The exact results are obtained for particles in a harmonic trap and in unconfined environment.
+To calculate $\Pi$, we explore the link between the entropy production rate and the dissipation of heat, which results in Eq. (\ref{eq:w-0}) and from which alternative formulations are obtained in Eq. (\ref{eq:pi_all}) by analyzing the Kramers equation.

-Other interesting by-products of this work is representation of "Maxwell" distributions for particles in unconfined environment as a convolution relation in Eq. (\ref{eq:pv-gen}).
-We also derive the virial relation for active particles in Eq. (\ref{eq:virial}).
+Exact results are obtained for particles in a harmonic trap and in unconfined environment.
+In those two cases, the two random processes $\pmb{\eta}$ and ${\bf f}$ remain independent which permits us to represent the "Maxwell" distribution $p(v)$ to be represented as a convolution relation.
+For a harmonic potential, the maximum dissipation of heat occurs for $\tau=\sqrt{m/K}$.
+The dissipation of heat vanishes for $\tau=0$ and in the limit $\tau\to\infty$.

+For other forms of confinement the two random processes $\pmb{\eta}$ and ${\bf f}$ are generally not independent and as a result the dissipation of heat is found to be reduced as a result of thermal fluctuations.